 From Local Club Swimmer to Paralympic Champion

-This month’s inspirational story features a 23-year-old European and Paralympic Champion Swimmer, Ollie Hynd MBE.
+This Story of the Month features a 23-year-old European and Paralympic Champion Swimmer, Ollie Hynd MBE.
 We recently came across Ollie on Twitter and found out more about him on his website.

 His passion for swimming began when he joined a local swimming club as a young boy.
 And since then all he’s ever wanted to do is achieve bigger things.
 Ollie has a condition called Neuro Muscular Myopathy, which weakens his muscles.
 Activities such as walking can be a huge struggle for people like Ollie with this condition.
 However, he believes that training in the pool helps to keep his muscles strong.